corda/corda-docs/content/en/docs/corda-enterprise/4.5/metering-collector.md

 Both methods start multiple parallel flows on the collector node, each of them collecting metering data from a different node on the network.
 You can specify a timeout period so that any flows that do not terminate within the timeout are simply cancelled, and only the data from the flows that completed successfully is processed.

 You can specify a callback as an argument.
 The callback is invoked once for each destination node as soon as the relative flow returns.
-The callback takes as parameters the destination Party from which metering data has been collected, the parameters that were used for the collection (an instance of `MeteringCollectionParameters` for
+The callback takes the following parameters:

+* The destination party from which metering data has been collected.
+* The parameters that were used for the collection (an instance of `MeteringCollectionParameters` is used for `FilteredMeteringCollectionFlow`, and a simple `MeteringCollectionTimeWindow` is used for `AggregatedMeteringCollectionFlow`).
-`FilteredMeteringCollectionFlow`, while a simple `MeteringCollectionTimeWindow` is used for `AggregatedMeteringCollectionFlow`) and a `Future` that is guaranteed to be done at the time of the callback invocation; if the flow invocation resulted in an exception, that will be rethrown inside the callback when calling `Future.get` and it is expected that the callback is able to handle it, if this is not the case the execution will be interrupted and all the created subflows cancelled.
+* A `Future` that is guaranteed to be done at the time of the callback invocation.

+If the flow invocation resulted in an exception, the exception is thrown again inside the callback when calling `Future.get` and it is expected that the callback is able to handle it.
+In case this fails, the execution is interrupted, and all the created sub-flows are cancelled.

-The following is a code example for filtered metering collection from 2 nodes
+The example below shows filtered metering collection from two nodes:

 {{< tabs name="tabs-FilteredMeteringCollectionFlow.multicollect" >}}
 {{% tab name="java" %}}